Medication Search: OncoTICE

 BCG is always administered under direct supervision of a doctor.
 It is added to a solution that is instilled into the bladder through a catheter (tube).
 Before the fluid is instilled into your bladder, you will be asked to empty your bladder completely.
 The solution containing BCG should be held in your bladder for 2 hours.

 Because BCG is a live bacteria, it can cause infection.
-It is therefore important to disinfect any urine passed in the first 6 hours after treatment with an equal amount of undiluted household bleach.
+It is therefore important to disinfect any urine passed in the first 6 hours after treatment with 2 cups of undiluted household bleach.
 Allow the urine to sit with the bleach for 15 minutes in the toilet before flushing it.

 This procedure is usually repeated once a week for 6 weeks, with additional instillations occurring at the 8th and 12th week, and then once a month for a year.